otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

         single population** (e.g. give them all the same population code).
 You will need to supply this        ```opt_popmap.txt```population map to ddenovo_map.pl when you execute it for each parameter run.

-   • To optimize for r80 loci you will need to tell denovo_map.pl to use the x parameter to filter for loci in 80% of the samples) program.
+   • To optimize for r80 loci you will need to tell denovo_map.pl to use the '''-r''' parameter to filter for loci in 80% of the samples) program.
 We will keep ```m``` at 3.
 Initially, we will set M to 4.
 We will also follow the general rule of ```M = n``` and we will tell denovo_map.pl to output to the M4 folder.

    • With this information, you should be able to launch the M4 run now.
 It will take a couple of minutes.